Linda Lorelle

 Linda Lorelle is a journalist who anchored the evening news for nearly 17 years at Houston's NBC affiliate, KPRC-TV.
-She is CEO & Executive Producer of Linda Lorelle Media, a communications consulting and video production firm based in Houston.
-She is also co-founder of the democracy initiative, Civil Dialogues, along with Jean Becker, former Chief of Staff to President George H.W.
-Bush during his post presidency.
+She is CEO and executive producer of Linda Lorelle Media, a communications consulting and video production firm based in Houston.
+She is a co-founder of the democracy initiative, Civil Dialogues, along with Jean Becker, former Chief of Staff to President George H. W. Bush during his post presidency.

-She created and hosts the award-winning Our Voices Matter Podcast.
-Linda won an Emmy for Beyond Brown vs. Board: The Journey Continues, a documentary on how Houston desegregated its schools, and an Emmy for her first-person account of another local news anchor's cancer.
+Lorelle created and hosts the Our Voices Matter podcast.
+She won an Emmy for Beyond Brown vs. Board: The Journey Continues, a documentary on how Houston desegregated its schools, and an Emmy for her first-person account of another local news anchor's cancer.
 She garnered two national Gracie Awards, given by the American Women in Radio and Television.

-Professional background
+Early life, education, and early career

-Lorelle made her move to broadcast journalism in 1987 after a career as a professional dancer and actress.
-Prior to dancing in multiple companies and doing musical theatre across the country, Linda attained a B.A. in Developmental Psychology and a B.A. in Italian Language from Stanford University.
-A career-ending injury was the catalyst to move her toward a new career in journalism.
+Linda Lorelle attained a B.A. in developmental psychology and a B.A. in Italian language from Stanford University, before starting a career as a professional dancer and actress.
+A career-ending injury was the catalyst to move her toward a new career in journalism in 1987.

-She went back to school to attain an M.A. in Broadcast Journalism from the University of Missouri-Columbia.
+Lorelle then attained an M.A. in broadcast journalism from the University of Missouri-Columbia.
 While in graduate school, she became weekend anchor at KOMU-TV, the NBC affiliate in Columbia, Missouri.
-After completing her Masters, she went on to reporting at KMOV-TV, the CBS affiliate in St. Louis, Missouri.